smurthys/smurthys.github.io/bio.md

 [Home](/)&nbsp;&nbsp;\|&nbsp;&nbsp;[Biography](/bio)&nbsp;&nbsp;\|&nbsp;&nbsp;[Publications](/pubs)

 I am a teacher, researcher, and technologist.
-I am the founder of Data Science & Systems Lab \([DASSL](https://dassl.github.io), read _dazzle_\) and the Special Interest Group on C++ \([SIGCPP](https://sigcpp.github.io)\).
+I am the founder of Data Systems & Solutions Lab \([DASSL](https://dassl.github.io), read _dazzle_\) and the Special Interest Group on C++ \([SIGCPP](https://sigcpp.github.io)\).
 I am also an [Associate Professor of Instruction](https://cs.utdallas.edu/people/faculty/murthy-sean/) in the Department of Computer Science at the University of Texas at Dallas (UTD).